Skip to main content

 In addition to keeping employees engaged by allowing them to feel like they can contribute to decision-making processes in the workplace, access to these ideas can also contribute to employers achieving their long-term goals and objectives by facilitating innovation which leads to continuous improvement.

-Encourage knowledge sharing
+3. Encourage knowledge sharing

-When teams and employees work in silos information is rarely shared with other teams or departments across an organisation.
+When teams and employees work in silos, information is rarely shared with other teams or departments across an organisation.
+This can lead to missed opportunities to share knowledge and valuable expertise.

 By implementing an effective employee voice strategy, employers can encourage their workforce to be more open and collaborative.

-Doing so helps to ensure that knowledge is shared throughout relevant parts of the organisation, building trust between teams and thereby fostering increased collaboration in the future.
+Doing so helps to ensure that knowledge is shared throughout relevant parts of the organisation, building trust between teams and thereby fostering increased team building and collaboration in the future.

-Identify training needs and skills gaps
+4. Identify training needs and skills gaps

-Successfully identifying the specific areas where teams or workers need upskilling allows employers to implement training that helps employees reach their full potential, drive productivity and progress in their careers.
+Successfully identifying the specific areas where teams or individual workers need upskilling allows employers to implement training that helps employees reach their full potential, drive productivity and progress in their careers.

-Improve employer branding and reputation
+5. Improve employer branding and reputation

 Furthermore, actively listening to staff can help employers create a more inclusive workplace by allowing employees to highlight factors which contribute to inequality.
 Once these are understood, employers can address issues, enhance diversity, and create an inclusive culture, something 69% of millennials and Gen Z workers say makes them more likely to stay with an employer.

-How to start listening
+How to encourage employee voice and start listening

 A culture of listening and respect needs to establish a foundation of trust and confidence at the very top, starting with senior leaders and managers.
 Once the leadership team is on board, employers can work out a strategy and decide on the mechanisms they need to allow employees to make their voices heard.

-1. Utilise surveys
+1. Use surveys

-While these surveys can be an efficient way to check-in, it’s important to ensure that all employees know their feedback is taken seriously.
+While these surveys can be an efficient way to check in, it’s important to ensure that all employees know their feedback is taken seriously.
 Studies show, for example, that only 62% of Baby Boomers believe management will act on their input, compared to 78% of Millennials.

 2. Have regular one-to-ones

 Some employees may feel uncomfortable voicing their feedback or concerns in a wider group context.
 However, a one-to-one conversation with a manager can create an easier space to talk.
-These chats don’t have to be time-consuming – a brief check-in can be fine if it’s regular – and any issues and ideas can be acted on, and views can be represented by managers in a wider conversation.
+These chats don’t have to be time-consuming or high-level – a brief check-in can be fine if it’s regular – and any issues and ideas can be acted on, and views can be represented by managers in a wider conversation.

 When these sessions follow the interests and ideas of employees, they can also be a useful way to identify training needs and help employees with career progression.